What is cat insurance?

 - Harm that has been caused to your cat deliberately or by negligence

-- Preventative care such as vaccinations, teeth-cleaning and desexing (although these routine care procedures may be covered under comprehensive policies).
+- Preventative care such as vaccinations, teeth-cleaning and desexing ( routine care procedures may be covered under comprehensive policies or as an optional extra).

 Is cat insurance worth the cost?